Emil Freed: Political activism

 He ran for the United States House of Representatives on the Communist ticket in 1940.

 At the founding of the Civil Rights Congress in 1946, he served as organization secretary in Los Angeles.

-For his part in the Hollywood Studio Strike (aka Hollywood Black Friday) of 1945-1946, Freed was arrested on November 16, 1946.
+For his part in the Hollywood Studio Strike (aka Hollywood Black Friday) of 1945–1946, Freed was arrested on November 16, 1946.
 He was found guilty on three counts: failure to obey a court order, refusal to disperse, and disturbing the peace.
 He received six months on each count to be served concurrently.
 He was taken to Lincoln Heights Jail on December 13, 1948, and released after 10 months.
 (This eventually led to his expulsion from the International Association of Machinists (IAM) Local #311.)

 In 1953, Lucille Ball was questioned before the Committee on Un-American Activities about her support of Freed's candidacy in 1940.
 She denied knowing anything about it.

-During the 1960s, he continued his activism, speaking on the 1968 presidential election, war on poverty, U.S. economy, and U.S. policies on Czechoslovakia, labor, and the Vietnam War.
+During the 1960s, he continued his activism, speaking on the 1968 presidential election, the War on Poverty, the U.S. economy, and U.S. policies on Czechoslovakia, labor, and the Vietnam War.

 In 1981, he received a certificate of merit from the CPUSA in honor of more than 50 years of service.